Sitecore/Helix.Docs/helix/principles/architecture-principles/modules.rst

 The name of a module should reflect the business requirement or the use case of the feature – never the technology or implementation – and should always be in the domain language.
-See 2.1.4.
+(See :doc:`/principles/architecture-principles/domain-language`).

 .. admonition:: Habitat Example